NasrOmar/Navbar-Single-Page-Scroll/README.md

 # window.scroll
+Sticky Navbar with links to sections in the page.
-JavaScript window.scroll function that is compatible with Safari
+Using JavaScript window.scroll function that is compatible with Safari.